 You may get one to two questions from sets in the GMAT quant section - in both variants viz., problem solving and data sufficiency.
 The concepts tested include union and intersection of 2 or 3 sets, subsets, proper subsets, and complimentary sets.
-Sample GMAT practice questions from set theory is given below.
-Attempt these questions and check whether you have got the correct answer.
-If you have not go to the explanatory answer or the video explanations (wherever provided) to learn how to crack the question.
+Sample GMAT practice questions from set theory are given below.
+Attempt questions from this questionbank and check whether you have got the correct answer.
+If you have not got the correct answer, go to the explanatory answer or the video explanations to learn how to solve the question.

 In a class of 120 students numbered 1 to 120, all even numbered students opt for Physics, those whose numbers are divisible by 5 opt for Chemistry and those whose numbers are divisible by 7 opt for Math.
 How many opt for none of the three subjects?

 Step 1: Compute the number of students who opt for Physics, the number who opt for Chemistry and the number who opt for Math.
 Let these be n(A), n(B), and n(C) respectively.

 Step 2: Compute numbers who opt for Physics and Chemistry, Chemistry and Math, and Math and Physics.
 The values will be n(A ∩ B), n(B ∩ C), and n(c ∩ A) respectively.